California DVBE Certification 2026: Requirements, Size Limits & Ownership Rules

 To qualify, the business must be at least 51% owned and operated by one or more disabled veterans who have a service-connected disability rating of 10% or more from the U.S. Department of Veterans Affairs (VA).
 The business must be based in California and operate as an independent, for-profit enterprise.

-California law (Military & Veterans Code §999 et seq.) establishes a 3% DVBE participation goal for all state contracts, making DVBE certification a valuable asset for veteran entrepreneurs seeking government work.
+California law (Military & Veterans Code §999 et seq.) establishes a 3% DVBE participation goal for all California state contracts, making DVBE certification a valuable asset for veteran entrepreneurs seeking work with California state agencies.

 DVBE vs DBE: Key Differences